energietransitie/needforheat-generic-firmware/README.md

 When you release the button after holding it down for more than 10 seconds, the Wi-Fi provisioning data is deleted from persistent (non-volatile) memory, the device reboots and starts the Wi-Fi provisioning process again.
 You can currently only observe this behaviour via a serial monitor.

-Before you can use the WarmteWachter app to reprovision Wi-Fi for the device, the current version of the Twomes WarmteWachter app and Twomes API require manual action in the database: make sure to empty the `building_id` column of your device in the backend database.
-For the test database, you can do this via [CloudBeaver](https://db.energietransitiewindesheim.nl/#/) by entering the value `[NULL]`, deleting the `activated_on` value for your device and pressing `SAVE`.
+Before you can use the WarmteWachter app to reprovision Wi-Fi for the device, the current version of the Twomes WarmteWachter app and Twomes API require manual action in the database.
+For the Twomes test database, you can do this via [CloudBeaver](https://db.energietransitiewindesheim.nl/#/).
+Perform the following actions on the existing device entry:
+* empty the value in the `building_id` column by entering the value `[NULL]`;
+* delete the value in the `activated_on` column;
+* click on `SAVE`.

 Note that this procedure:
 * will NOT erase nor change the device name, nor the device activation_token;